 The lack of traditional hour markers, as well as absolutely zero Superluminova on the hands, will make it unreadable at night, so keep this in mind.

 Pricing & Availability

 Priced at an impressive MSRP of CHF 51,000 (around $61,000 USD at the time of me writing this brief review,) the timekeeper’s production will be limited to mere 50 pieces.
-Although the number of wristwatches that will soon arrive to select Girard-Perregaux boutiques around the world clearly doesn’t help the piece to become true rarity in the foreseeable future, the gadget will probably start gaining in resale value fairly soon after all pieces are sold out.
+Although the number of wristwatches that will soon arrive to select Girard-Perregaux boutiques around the world doesn’t help the piece to become a true rarity in the foreseeable future, the gadget will probably start gaining in resale value fairly soon after all pieces are sold out.

 Build quality: 5/5